 I was—and am–in one of the scariest portions of my life financially, and much of what is dear to me might be ripped away at any moment.

-And I was sad about the fact that I had recently given up the Presidency of a neighborhood council that I had been a part of on and off since I was 14.
+And I was sad about the fact that I had recently given up the presidency of a neighborhood council that I had been a part of on and off since I was fourteen.
 I had first joined the Grange because it gave me opportunities to speak publicly and make a difference.
 But now I was constantly being told that I could not say things right and that I did not word things correctly.
-That hurt since in the course of my work other places I’ve been an assistant editor, and correspondent, and reporter and even public access TV anchorman, writing most of my dialog.
-At first, the people at the Grange rewrote everything I wrote and later just had others do the writing.
-When I designed posters, they either did not have enough graphics or to many.
+That hurt, since, in the course of my work in other places.
+I’ve been an assistant editor, correspondent, reporter and even public-access TV anchorman, writing most of my dialogue.
+At first, the people at the Grange rewrote everything I wrote, and later they just had others do the writing.
+When I designed posters, they either did not have enough graphics or had too many.
 They either did not have enough information or were too wordy.
 I was really doubting my ability to communicate and thought maybe my mind was going.

 So, when the opportunity came to take a Clemente course on Democracy and Civic Engagement, I jumped at it.
-It was another opportunity to learn skills and polish ones I already had so I could learn how to write and talk and make my thoughts made clear.
+It was another opportunity to learn skills and polish ones I already had so I could learn how to write and talk and make my thoughts clear.
 And soon I was also enrolled in a Clemente U.S. History class at the same time.
-At that point I was attending three Clemente sessions a week as well as participating in a seminar/roundtable theology class through my Church Dioceses.
-So, Mondays through Thursdays I had classes in the evenings and much of the day was spent in reading and digesting reading and writing.
+At that point I was attending three Clemente sessions a week as well as participating in a seminar/roundtable theology class through my Church Diocese.
+So, Mondays through Thursdays, I had classes in the evenings and much of the day was spent in reading, digesting the reading, and writing.

 As these classes were starting, I was still dealing with hard times in my life.
-I’d moved out of my apartment when the roof and floor had fallen in, but that meant I got fined for accepting SSI because I wasn’t living in the residence they had certified.
-By December, my Social Security Income had dropped to $58 a month, and although the cheapest place you could live was a $50 subsidized Single Room Occupancy apartment, that meant I only had eight dollars left after paying my rent.
+I’d moved out of my apartment when the roof and floor had fallen in, but that meant I got fined for accepting Supplemental Security Income because I wasn’t living in the residence they had certified.
+By December, my SSI had dropped to fifty-eight dollars a month, and because the cheapest place I could live was a fifty-dollar subsidized single room occupancy apartment, that meant I only had eight dollars left after paying my rent.
 By then the operation I needed for a back injury was once again put off, and I was beginning to be in great pain much of the day.
 But I wasn’t about to let that stop me from learning.

 The confidence my Clemente experience built led me to apply for a Bard College program to continue my college education.
-I’ve also applied for a Community Health Worker Training Class that is offered through Holyoke Community College.
-Learning to be a Community Health Worker is an attempt by this old guy to get hired to help other seniors make regain the right to make their own choices, make informed decisions, reach their own goals, and find joy in life again.
+I’ve also applied for a Community Health Worker training class that is offered through Holyoke Community College.
+Learning to be a Community Health Worker is an attempt by this old guy to get hired to help other seniors regain the right to make their own choices, make informed decisions, reach their own goals, and find joy in life again.

 I started writing this at midnight and now it is 4 am.
-What has kept me awake and writing is the wish to encourage others to join in this work that celebrates the dignity and resourcefulness that God has given all of us, so rather than feeling alone we feel confident that what we do together is the right thing. we feel not alone but confident that what we do together is the right thing.
-I thank Bard College, Holyoke Community College, Mass Humanities, The Martin Luther King Jr. Center, and the Springfield Clemente professors and staff and students for the encouragement given for me to look the troubles straight in the eye push them out of the way so we can build a better world for all.
+What has kept me awake and writing is the wish to encourage others to join in this work that celebrates the dignity and resourcefulness that God has given all of us, so rather than feeling alone we feel confident that what we do together is the right thing.
+I thank Bard College, Holyoke Community College, Mass Humanities, The Martin Luther King Jr. Family Services Center, and the Springfield Clemente professors and staff and students for the encouragement given for me to look the troubles straight in the eye and push them out of the way so we can build a better world for all.